 Last week I had the great pleasure of hearing Ram Charan speak at the Bay Area Executive Development Network meeting.
 The theme of Charan's talk was how the Chief Human Resource Officer (CHRO) can add value and build a people engine that will help the business achieve its objectives.

 It's easy to get stuck in a design rut whenever there's too much to do and not enough time to do it.
 Re-using and re-purposing design elements that have served you well in the past is one great way to enhance your efficiency, but over time, it can lead to a course library that lacks visual identity or personality.
-When your 20th course starts to look and feel like a carbon copy of your first course, it may be time to stop what you’re doing and apply George Costanza’s “do the opposite” theory.
-Read more

 Although many learning professionals talk about the importance of conducting return on investment (ROI) analysis of training programs, few actually do it.
 Many reasons are given for not conducting this level of analysis.
 One reason is that time and resources are limited and learning professionals have many other programs to deliver.
 Fair enough.
 However, the question is not whether an ROI analysis should be conducted, but how time and resources can be freed up so it can be done.